blueridgeboost/blueridgeboost.github.io/src/content/class/coding/ongoing.md

                         <h3>Fifth to Eight Grade</h3>
                             <p></p>
                             <a href="/class/coding/middle-school-python"><b>Python Beginner</b></a></br>
-                            Class meets weekly for one hour from September to December.<br>
+                            Class meets weekly for one hour from September 9 to December 10.<br>
+                            No meetings on November 25 and 26.<br>
                             Four monthly payments of $115.<br>
                             <a href="https://python-beginner-saturdays.cheddarup.com">Signup for Saturdays, 2:30 &ndash; 3:20 pm</a><br>
                             <a href="https://python-beginner-sundays.cheddarup.com">Signup for Sundays, 1:00 &ndash; 1:50 pm</a><br></p>
                             <a href="/class/coding/python"><b>Python Advanced</b></a></br>
-                            Class meets weekly for one hour from September to December.<br>
+                            Class meets weekly for one hour from September 10 to December 10.<br>
+                            No meetings on November 26.<br>
                             Four monthly payments of $115.<br>
                             <a href="https://python-advanced-sundays.cheddarup.com">Signup for Sundays, 12:00 &mdash; 12:50 pm</a></p>
                             <p><a href="/class/coding/fll-challenge"><b>First Lego League Challenge</b></a> (nine to thirteen-year-olds)<br>
+                            The class meets twice weekly from August 28 to December 11.<br>
+                            No meeting on November 20 and 26.<br>
                             Four monthly payments of $195.<br>
-                            The class meets twice a week for two hours from September to December.<br>
                             <a href="https://fll-challenge-competition.cheddarup.com">Sign up for Mondays, 4 &ndash; 6 pm, and Sundays 4 &ndash; 6 pm</a></p>
                     </div>
                 </div>